JonathanMoreno14/Android-Course-Materials/README.md

 Calculatr | Second Header
 ------------ | -------------
 ![tip_calculatorscreenshoot1_resize](https://cloud.githubusercontent.com/assets/11635523/15153948/eef60b66-16a0-11e6-8315-07d0ccede591.png) | Content from cell 2
-They would create a similar application to this one | Content in the second column
+They would create a similar application to this one (Tip Calculatr) | Content in the second column

 ###Android Level 2